Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ## Exclude Algorithms
-Sometimes it might be useful to exclude certain algorithms from the estimation process, because their optimization takes a long time or they are similar to other, included algorithms.
+Sometimes it might be useful to exclude certain algorithms from the estimation process, because their optimization takes a long time, or they are similar to other, included algorithms.

 From the client perspective this can be easily achieved by adding `excluded_algorithms=[DUMMYAlgorithm1]` to the estimator constructor:
 ```python
 A = DUMMYEstimator(n=100, excluded_algorithms=[DUMMYAlgorithm1])
 ```